Race and health in the United States: History

-Since its implementation, IHS has been criticized for its treatment of patients.
-Most notably, throughout the 1960s and 1970s, IHS forcibly sterilized thousands of American Indian and Alaska Native women.
-A study by the General Accounting Office of the United States government found that, between the years of 1973 and 1976, physicians at four IHS facilities – those in Albuquerque, Oklahoma City, Phoenix, and Aberdeen, South Dakota – sterilized a total of 3406 women, 3001 of which were of childbearing age at the time of sterilization.
+Since its implementation, the IHS has been criticized for its treatment of patients.
+Most notably, throughout the 1960s and 1970s, the IHS forcibly sterilized thousands of American Indian and Alaska Native women.
+A 2000 study found that between 1973 and 1976, physicians at four IHS facilities – those in Albuquerque, Oklahoma City, Phoenix, and Aberdeen, South Dakota – sterilized 3,406 women, 3,001 of whom were of childbearing age at the time.

-The federal government has also been criticized for the lack of funding granted to IHS.
+The federal government has been criticized for the lack of funding granted to the IHS.
 Expenditures per capita for IHS have been substantially lower than those for other federally funded healthcare programs.
-Studies have found that physicians employed by IHS express a need for increased funding for the agency to adequately meet the healthcare needs of American Indians and Alaska Natives in the United States.
+Studies have found that physicians employed by the IHS express a need for increased funding for the agency, to adequately meet the healthcare needs of American Indians and Alaska Natives in the United States.

-Because IHS serves only federally-recognized tribes, not all people in the United States that identify with this racial group have access to IHS resources.
+Because the IHS serves only federally-recognized tribes, not all people in the United States that identify with this racial group have access to IHS resources.
 The American Indian and Alaska Native population includes, but is not limited to, those who are affiliated with federally recognized tribes – there are also state-recognized tribes and unrecognized tribes, and individuals who do not live on tribal lands but identify as Native American.
 Thus, while IHS plays a role in the health outcomes of American Indian and Alaska Native identifying people in the United States, it is not the sole determinant of health outcomes for this census group.